babinik/Cactus/README.md

 *-m* - _(optional)_ The mode: PRODUCTION/DEBUG.
 Default mode is  PRODUCTION - obfuscation is ON.

 	java -jar cactus-tool.jar -d ../web/js -o cache

+## 3. Configuration file

+For version 0.1 cactus is configured using _xml_ based file.